-How to Create a Digital Marketing Strategy with the Digital Marketing Canvas
+How to Create a Digital Marketing Strategy (With Template and Examples)

 The Digital Marketing Canvas provides a structured framework to communicate your product or service’s value proposition with marketing tactics and digital technologies.
-Marketers, entrepreneurs, developers, designers, sales and customer success managers work together on the DMC to uncover marketing strategies that align with the digital customer lifecycle and accelerate business growth.
+Marketers, entrepreneurs, developers, designers, sales, and customer success managers work together on the DMC to uncover marketing strategies that align with the digital customer lifecycle and accelerate business growth.
+Explore this template.